SAP-samples/aicore-multioutput-regression-restaurant-inspections/mission/upload-data-s3.md

 ![AWS configure](resources/aws-configure.png)

-Then enter your AWS credentials which you can find in the service key of your Object Store instance on SAP BTP.
+Enter your AWS credentials which you can find in the service key of your Object Store instance on SAP BTP.
 Note that the appearance of the screen will not change as you type.
 You can leave the `Default output format` entry as blank.
 Press enter to submit your credentials.